During lockdown 2020, Rees urgently felt the need to engage in a methodical healing and recovery process to remember how to be an artist.

-With the support of an Arts Council Wales stabilisation grant, I underwent a weeks ‘artist in restoration’ on the Taliesin Arts Centre stage to explore, invent and play with a system.
+With the support of an Arts Council Wales stabilisation grant, he underwent a weeks ‘artist in restoration’ on the Taliesin Arts Centre stage to explore, invent and play with a system.
 The result was CROMEN, a structure/ sculpture/ framework made from recycled wooden pallets – a space for sanctuary, shelter, quietude and meditation, a repository and incubator of ideas, conversation, memories, discussion and performance to authentically consider, confront and navigate the issues and challenges arising from the current altered cultural landscape.

 CARBON < 19 a movement mantra considers how art and culture can respond to a time like this, and how it can provide a place for contemplation and reflection.